DevKevYT/Pixxel/README.md

 ## Object Files
 Every object in your world consists of a simple json file.
-Again, you can store your objects wherever you like, but remember to put the relative path in your game.json file.<br>
+Again, you can store your objects wherever you like, but remember to put the relative path in your game.json file.<br><br>

+Another program to create and edit objects without creating a file manually is in progress but not finished.<br>
+So you need to create objects manually.<br>
+Explanations and examples can be found [here](../pixxel-doc/assets/Demo/)